 Find Minnesota state and local veteran’s benefits including education, employment, healthcare, tax breaks/exemptions, recreation and much more below.
-The Gopher State or land of 10,000 thousand lakes provides benefits for nearly 350,000 veterans who reside in the State of Minnesota.
+The Land of 10,000 Lakes provides benefits for nearly 350,000 veterans living in the State of Minnesota.

 Veteran Education Benefits

 The State of Minnesota offers its’ own version of the GI Bill to qualifying Minnesota Veterans, plus “currently serving military, National Guard, and Reserve members who served after September 11, 2001”.

 Eligible military spouses and children may also qualify for this Minnesota state military education benefit.